franciscoxavier04/pm-BIM/docs/release-notes/15-2-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
-A heartfelt thank you to the City of Cologne for sponsoring parts of this release.
+A heartfelt thank you to the City of Cologne and ZenDiS for sponsoring parts of this release.
 Your support, combined with the incredible efforts of our Community, continues to drive these innovations forward.

 Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Stefan Weiberg.